frandiox/vite-ssr/README.md

 Add `vite-ssr/plugin` to your `vite.config.js` (see [`example/vite.config.js`](./example/vite.config.js) for an example)

-Use the following as an NPM script for buildling: `"build": "node node_modules/vite-ssr/build"`

 See [`example/src/main.js`](./example/src/main.js) for further instructions.

+Use the following as an NPM script for buildling: `"build": "vite-ssr build"`

 ## Development